GravviSoft/financial-analytics-v2/README.md

-# Financial Analytics Dashboard (Active vs Passive)
+# Financial Analytics Dashboard — Do Professional Fund Managers Beat the Market?

-A full-stack dashboard that answers one question quickly:
+A focused dashboard that answers one question: **How often do active funds fail to beat their index benchmarks?**
-## Do Professional Fund Managers Beat the Market?

 It pairs a React + PrimeReact frontend with a Flask API that serves SPIVA-style data from CSV files.

 ## What this shows